gomorpheus/morpheus-docs/release_notes/current.rst

 |morphver| Release Notes
 *************************

+Release Dates
-Release Date: |releasedate|
+  - 5.4.5-1 |releasedate|

-.. important:: Database indexes added for ``account_usage`` and ``metadata_tag`` tables.
-Customers with very large account_usage and/or metadata_tag tables (10 million+) **may experience slower initial morpheus-ui loading times and additional database load after upgrading to 5.4.5** while the indexes are being added.
+  - 5.4.5-2 Apr 21 2022

 .. toggle-header::
     :header: 5.4.5-2 Updates **Click to Expand/Hide**

-      - 5.4.5-2 contains the following updates:
+      5.4.5-2 contains the following updates not included in 5.4.5-1:

       :Agent Stats: - :superscript:`5.4.5-2` Fixed 5.4.5-1 Agent stat regression with Memory and Compute statistics when using custom/non-system Instance Type Layouts.
       :Hosts: - :superscript:`5.4.5-2` Convert to managed: Fixed Instance Link not displaying on Host detail page after being converted to managed for some Windows server types.
       :Kubernetes: - :superscript:`5.4.5-2` Fixed EKS and GKE sync issue where |morpheus| attempts to delete a Cluster after it has been deleted in the Cloud
                    - :superscript:`5.4.5-2` Fixed IP address assignment when provisioning Morpheus Kubernetes Clusters (MKS) using IP Pools
       :NSX-T: - :superscript:`5.4.5-2` Fixed 5.4.5-1 regression preventing API NSX-T segment creation
       :Tasks: - :superscript:`5.4.5-2` Fixed cypher lookup for Ansible and Python tasks

+|

+.. important:: Database indexes added for ``account_usage`` and ``metadata_tag`` tables.
+Customers with very large account_usage and/or metadata_tag tables (10 million+) **may experience slower initial morpheus-ui loading times and additional database load after upgrading to 5.4.5** while the indexes are being added.

 ..
 NOTE:: Items prepended with :superscript:`5.4.5-2` are added in 5.4.5-2.
 Items appended with :superscript:`5.x.x` are also included in that version.